fofful/palindrome/README.md

 # palindrome
-checks if the commandline argument is a palindrome.
+checks if a commandline argument is a palindrome.